Andriichello/articles/laravel/OVERRIDING_ELOQUENT_BUILDER.md

 # How can it make your life easier? <a name="how-it-helps-you"></a>
 ## Limiting visibility of records based on `User` <a name="limiting-visibility-based-on-user"></a>
-One of the cool ways to use custom query builder is to define querying methods for limiting records to only those that are available for given user or on given request.
+One of the cool ways to use dedicated query builder is to define querying methods for limiting records to only those that are available for given user or on given request.
 It’s really helpful with CRUD operations such as index.

 First lets create `IndexableInterface`.
 ``` php